bharathra/ACTION_GRAPH/README.md

-# ACTION_GRAPH
+# ActionGraph
-A symbolic AI agent for generating action plans based on preconditions and effects.
-Similar to Goal Oriented Action Plan in concept, but this implementation treats individual state variables as nodes and uses Dijikstra's (A* but without the heuristic cost estimate) to generate a feasible, lowest cost plan.
+ActionGraph is a symbolic AI agent for generating action plans based on preconditions and effects.
+This is loosely based on STRIPS approach (https://en.wikipedia.org/wiki/Stanford_Research_Institute_Problem_Solver).
+State variables are modeled as nodes; the actions represent edges/transitions from one state to another.
+Dijikstra's shortest path algorithm (A* but without the heuristic cost estimate) is used to generate a feasible, lowest cost plan.

 ## Usage: